Problems We Found With Austin, Texas Drinking WaterRSS

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of Austin's drinking and tap water quality, we aggregated water quality test data from Austin Water Utilities, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
-We cross reference these data with toxicity studies in the scientific and medical literature, and delve into upcoming regulatory changes.
-The custom water filters that we offer at Hydroviv are optimized with these figures in mind.
+Our Water Nerds have updated our assessment of Austin drinking water, to include the most recent data provided by the city.
+We use data from Austin Water Utilities, the U.S. Environmental Protection Agency (EPA) as well as from samples that we collect and analyze.
+Our Water Nerds then reference these data with toxicity studies in the scientific and medical literature to determine potential susceptibilities.
+The custom water filters that we offer at Hydroviv are optimized to remove contaminants in Austin drinking water.

 Source Of Austin Drinking Water